v-exec/Purity/README.md

 #### Rules

-And it contains `rules`, which are inline elements used to format text according to predetermined functions.
+It also contains `rules`, which are inline elements used to format text according to predetermined functions.
 Most `rules`' formatting can have a custom style, which is applied in the parser.

 ```
 =[tag] link list